sudhanshu456/TinkerPilot/docs-site/docs/references/how-to-extend.md

 ```

 ### 5. Update Documentation
 Finally, don't forget to update the Docusaurus documentation!
-You would add your new feature to `docs-site/docs/index.md` (Features list) and perhaps create a new page `docs-site/docs/features/calendar.md`.

 ---

-By following this pattern—Core Logic -> API Endpoint -> Interface (CLI or UI)—you can easily build powerful new workflows into TinkerPilot while maintaining its clean, decoupled architecture.
+By following this pattern: **Core Logic -> API Endpoint -> Interface (CLI or UI)**, you can build any capabilities you want into TinkerPilot while maintaining its clean, decoupled architecture.